← Back to Blog

 Can I trade forex part-time?

-Remember: the goal of your first year shouldn't be making money—it should be learning to trade without losing it.
-Protect your capital, develop solid habits, and profits will follow.
+Your first year shouldn't be about making money.
+It should be about learning to trade without losing it.
+Protect your capital, develop good habits, and profits will come.
+Or they won't—and you'll still have money left to try again.

 Start Trading with Confidence